richardbiely/gaia-ecs/README.md

 If you try to make an unprotected structural change with GAIA_DEBUG enabled (set by default when Debug configuration is used) the framework will assert letting you know you are using it the wrong way.

 ## Chunk components
-A chunk component is a special kind of component which exists at most once per chunk.<br/>
+A chunk component is a special kind of data which exists at most once per chunk.<br/>
 In different words, you attach data to one chunk specifically.<br/>
 Chunk components survive entity removals and unlike generic component they do not transfer to a new chunk along with their entity.<br/>
 If you organize your data with care (which you should) this can save you some very precious memory or performance depending on your use case.<br/>